firebase/firebase-js-sdk/docs-exp/auth-types.auth.settings.md

 ## Auth.settings property

-The current Auth instance's settings.
+The Auth instance's settings.
 This is used to edit/read configuration related options like app verification mode for phone authentication.

 <b>Signature:</b>